Ply Yarn eBook: From Plying on a Drop Spindle to a Wheel

 For spinners using handspindles, the Andean plying method is an easy way to ply the yarn from a spindle.
 It is also a great way to ply small samples—a spinner’s equivalent to a knitter’s swatch.
 Rudy spins a singles for about twenty minutes and then uses the Andean hand wrap to prepare the yarn for plying.

 Discover interesting history and the many purposes that the craft serves depending on the project your material will be used for.
-The experts at Spinning Daily have compiled a guide, full of colorful images, tips, and various techniques for achieving the texture and effects that you really want.
+The experts at Interweave have compiled a guide, full of colorful images, tips, and various techniques for achieving the texture and effects that you really want.
 Download this amazing free How to Ply Yarn eBook and experience the joys of plied yarn.